wesimosiuoa/wesimosiuoa/README.md

 👋 Hi there!
 I’m **Mosiuoa Wesi**, a passionate developer and researcher currently pursuing a Master’s in Information Technology.
 My primary focus is on building robust web applications, machine learning models, and AI-driven solutions.
 I’m skilled in a diverse set of technologies and enjoy creating innovative solutions across domains.

+## 🏫 **About My Work**

+I’m currently building the official website for **WEZI TECH INSTITUTE OF TECHNOLOGY**, a platform dedicated to embracing education through technology.
+I believe strongly in the power of online learning to transform education and make it accessible for everyone.

 ## 🛠️ **Skills**

 - **Web Development:** Flask, Laravel, Django, ASP.NET